hagenek/amors-bow/README.md

 # Special Dating App

-This will be a standadr dating app where you can post your profile and everyone can see it.
+This will be a dating app where you can post your profile and everyone can see it.

 ## Features to implement during HACKDAY